 The following table presents selected historical consolidated financial and operating data of Targa Resources Corp. for the periods and as of the dates indicated.
-The selected historical consolidated statement of operations and cash flow data for the years ended December 31, 2008, 2009 and 2010 and selected historical consolidated balance sheet data as of December 31, 2009 and 2010 have been derived from our audited financial statements, and that information should be read together with and is qualified in its entirety by reference to, the historical consolidated financial statements and the accompanying notes beginning on page F-1 of this prospectus.
+The selected historical consolidated statement of operations and cash flow data for the years ended December 31, 2007, 2008 and 2009 and selected historical consolidated balance sheet data as of December 31, 2009 and 2008 have been derived from our audited financial statements, included elsewhere in this prospectus.
+The selected historical consolidated statement of operations and cash flow data for the nine months ended September 30, 2009 and 2010 and the selected historical consolidated balance sheet data as of September 30, 2010 have been derived from our unaudited financial statements, included elsewhere in this prospectus.

-The selected historical consolidated statement of operations and cash flow data for the years ended December 31, 2006 and 2007 and the selected historical consolidated balance sheet data as of December 31, 2006, 2007 and 2008 have been derived from audited financial statements that are not included in this prospectus.
+The selected historical consolidated statement of operations and cash flow data for the years ended December 31, 2005 and 2006 and the selected historical consolidated balance sheet data as of December 31, 2005, 2006 and 2007 have been derived from our audited financial statements, which are not included in this prospectus.
+The selected historical consolidated balance sheet data as of September 30, 2009 has been derived from our unaudited financial statements, which are not included in this prospectus.